Skip to content

 const globeRadius = 1;

-//Function to calculate distance between points on Earth using lat/lon coordinates
+//Define a function to calculate distance in kilometers between two points on Earth from their lat/lon coordinates

 function haversine(lat1, lon1, lat2, lon2) {